Top 10 Archery Rules

-In archery is it very important to make sure no competitor has an unfair advantage due to the equipment or accessories they use.
-The bow used in archery competitions must have a grip/handle, riser, and two limbs that end in a tip that has a string notch.
+In archery no competitor should have an unfair advantage from the equipment or accessories they use in competition.
+The bow must have a grip or handle, riser, and two limbs that end in a tip that has a string notch.
 In the Olympics, archers can only use recurve bows but in other competitions archers can use compounds.

 It's considered an unfair advantage to have a bowstring that helps to aim with something like a peephole.
 It's also not allowed for a recurve bow to have any release aids while shooting.
 It is also not allowed to have any electronics that can connect to your bow.
 Archers' bows are allowed to have clickers, sights, stabilizers, and arrow-rests.

 There are generally not many restrictions on arrows in competitions.
 As long as the arrow doesn't cause an above average amount of damage to the targets it is fine.
 For most competitions though archers should make sure to mark their arrow's shaft with their names or initials for easy identification.
 Additionally, the arrows shaft should not be larger than 9.3 mm and the diameter of the tips shouldn't be larger than 9.4 mm.